As a part of the AFL's expansion into the Gold Coast, a new $144m stadium was built at Carrara.

 The funding provided by all three levels of government will also kick start a $200 million investment by the AFL over the next seven years in the development of the code in Queensland.
 The AFL is making a long term commitment to AFL on the Gold Coast.

-Metricon Stadium will open its gates for its first main event on Saturday 28 May 2011 when the Gold Coast SUNS play Geelong Cats in round 10 of the Toyota AFL Premiership Season.
+Metricon Stadium opened it’s gates for it’s first main event on Saturday 28 May 2011 when the Gold Coast SUNS played Geelong Cats in round 10 of the Toyota AFL Premiership Season.

 Metricon Stadium is a Stadium’s Queensland venue operated by the Gold Coast SUNS and was designed by Populous and built by Watpac.